Discussion in 'Fluff and Stories' started by Paradoxical Pacifism, Jul 24, 2018.

 Chapter Seven: Civility's Mission

 Peacefully content with the bustling protrusions of undergrowth and ferns, two scrawny slave rats laid their exhausted bodies next to each other.
 Their poorly kept brown fur denoted the many struggles their bodies had to endure whilst running their skinny legs away to near collapse.
 Why these blue scaled creatures wanted to mercilessly kill them, alluded their earnest attempts of understanding.
 From every angle of the hanging canopy, and from every discreet shadow, death stared them down, eerily stalking their every move along the way.
 It daunted on their ratty minds as to why this uncommunicative and unresponsive place would want innocent folk such as they, to die as if they were insects destined to be feasted upon by some massive frog.

-Nonetheless, the insignificant flicker of civilization flared inside their souls, showing them the dying light at the end of this dark, unforgiving tunnel.
+Nonetheless, the insignificant flicker of civilization flared inside their souls, showing them the dying light at the end of this dark, unforgiving tunnel that was their struggle.
 Their hope fueled that insignificant light.

 Such hope enlightened one of the rat’s nerves and muscles to fully awaken.
 It groggily observed its whirly surroundings before noticing its brown furred companion with shaken claws.